Seth Curry: Philadelphia 76ers (2020–2022)

-Brooklyn Nets (2022–present)
+Brooklyn Nets (2022–2023)

 On February 10, 2022, Curry was traded, along with Ben Simmons, Andre Drummond and two future first-round picks, to the Brooklyn Nets in exchange for James Harden and Paul Millsap.
 In his debut for the Nets on February 14, Curry led the team in scoring with 23 points in a 109–85 win against the Sacramento Kings and helped the team end an 11-game losing streak.
 On May 9, he underwent left ankle surgery.